jwikman/nab-al-tools/README.md

 Shows the next ToolTip stub in the current Page or PageExtension.
 Default shortcut Ctrl+Alt+P

+#### NAB: Generate ToolTip Documentation

+Generates a MarkDown (.md) file with the ToolTips for all Pages and Page Extensions.
+All fields and action are listed per object.
+Empty or missing ToolTips will be included.

+The following PageTypes are ignored:

+* API
+* ConfirmationDialog
+* HeadlinePart
+* NavigatePage
+* ReportPreview
+* ReportProcessingOnly
+* RoleCenter
+* StandardDialog
+* XmlPort

 #### NAB: Uninstall dependent apps

 Uninstalls dependent apps through PowerShell.
 Useful if you cannot install your app due to dependencies.